 - Carefully place the frozen potstickers or dumplings into the basket of the air fryer, taking care to make sure they're in one layer.
 Spray them well with cooking spray on all sides (make sure they're completely coated).

 - Close the air fryer and set the timer to air fry for 6 minutes.
 Check the dumplings and lightly brush them with additional oil (either olive oil or give them another coating of cooking spray).
-Flip each dumpling over and set the timer for another 2 minutes.
+Flip each dumpling over and set the timer for another 2-6 minutes until crispy on the outside.

 - Check them to see if they're lightly browned on all sides and cooked completely through.
 Add another minute at a time until they're done to your liking.